 For example, the Majority Criterion states that "if one candidate is preferred by a majority (more than 50%) of voters, then that candidate must win."
 This criterion is used to dismiss Score and Approval voting, as running contrary to our basic notions of democracy.
 Further, this Majority Criterion failure is hypothesized to encourage factional bullet voting, because a majority offering any support at all to another candidate can contribute to the loss of the majority's preferred choice.

-For example, although Score Runoff Voting doesn't satisfy the Majority Criterion, it fails in a dramatically less severe way than Approval and Score: with SRV the majority has to offer support for two additional candidates in order for the majority's top choice to have a chance of losing.
+For example, although STAR Voting doesn't satisfy the Majority Criterion, it fails in a dramatically less severe way than Approval and Score: with STAR the majority has to offer support for two additional candidates in order for the majority's top choice to have a chance of losing.
 For this reason, we expect voting systems that pass either the Majority Criterion or the Relaxed Majority Criterion will allow voters to much more confidently express support for second candidates without fearing harm of their first choices.